-- Note The Sensor sub-menu default values are used when the meteorological sensor kit is not connected.
-These values can be changed by the user, within the ranges shown.
-The signal gain can also be set in menu 1.
-Realtime data → 1.
-Signal level.
-The Aperture maximum value depends on the effective diameter (see menu Device). - NoteIf a non-standard BaudRate is entered, the receiver will select the nearest valid value.Valid interface types are 232 and 422, if another number is entered the port will switch off.
+Note If a non-standard BaudRate is entered, the receiver will select the nearest valid value.
+Valid interface types are 232 and 422, if another number is entered the port will switch off.

-2.8.1 Setting parameters to measure C2_n
+2.8.1 Setting parameters to measure C_n^2